SmartTokenLabs/TokenScript/doc/design_paper.md

 **Allowing new protocols on the token**
 Again, the inflexibility and immutability of a smart contract tokens makes it hard to allow to develop new protocols for it, especially when those protocols are not known when the contract is written.
 This could end with a locked-in-state of the token on one certain protocol and a migration to another protocol which lies completely in the hand of a single trusted party.

+**Trust relationships**
+Carrying trust relationships with the legacy models of token casts two problems: First, you will have to input private data on a blockchain, which has, even when encrypted, several risks.
+Second, you need to carry the relationship over a hosted dAPP, which means you are dependend on a website being online.
+If one part of a chain of trust relationships is offline, your token will not work.

-To summon it: Token on Ethereum suffer from being bound too tightly to a smart contract (dAPP), which introduces inflexibility, complexity and often security issues.
-It makes it nearly impossible to implement advanced business logics, interoperability and relationship structures.
+To summon it: Token on Ethereum suffer from being bound too tightly to a smart contract and hosted dAPPs, which introduces **inflexibility**, **complexity**, **centralization** and often **security and privacy issues**.
+It makes it nearly impossible to implement advanced business logics, **interoperability** and relationship structures in a **userfriendly** way.
 If done, it is often made in a over simplistic way.
-The requirement to upgrade the business logic is more of a bandgab, which helps on one area, but makes the problems on another area worse.
+The requirement to **upgrade** the business logic is more of a bandgab, which helps on one area, but makes the problems on another area worse.

 When you try to integrate markets with Ethereum tokens you often end with not focusing on the business case itself - but on the development of the token smart contract.
+Which is not how it should be done.

 [[Edit: I think 5. and 1. are very similar points.
 Maybe cut them.]]